 Using exposure assumptions (i.e., residential exposures for 30 years), the LECRs were calculated by multiplying the exposure dose by the cancer slope factor.
 We assumed residents were exposed for 30 years over a 78-year lifetime.
-The cancer slope factor is defined as the slope of the dose-response curve obtained from animal and/or human cancer studies and is expressed as the inverse of the daily exposure dose, i.e., (mg/kg/day)-1.
+The cancer slope factor is defined as the slope of the dose-response curve obtained from animal and/or human cancer studies and is expressed as the inverse of the daily exposure dose, i.e., $(mg/kg/day)^{-1}$ .

 The LECR for chemicals that act with a mutagenic mode of action (MOA) for carcinogenesis can be quantified using age-dependent adjustment factors (ADAFs).
-The ADAFs are factors by which cancer risk is multiplied to account for increased susceptibility to mutagenic compounds when exposure takes place early in life - standard ADAFs are 10 (for ages below 2 years old), 3 (for ages 2 up to 16 years old), and 1 (for ages greater than 16) (ATSDR 2016).
+The ADAFs are factors by which cancer risk is multiplied to account for increased susceptibility to mutagenic compounds when exposure takes place early in life - standard ADAFs are 10 (for ages below two years), three (for ages two years up to 16 years), and one (for ages greater than 16) (ATSDR 2016).